 Return model.
 How much money can be earned: price * volume can be calculated based on market capacity, frequency of purchases, sales of related products, etc;

 Structure of costs.
-How the costs are distributed: value of fixed assets, direct costs, indirect costs, economies of scale;
+How the costs are distributed: the value of fixed assets, direct costs, indirect costs, economies of scale;

 The model of gross profit.
-What should the revenue from each transaction be in order to get the right profit;
+What should the revenue from each transaction be to get the right profit;

 Resource turnover rate.
 How fast one needs to replenish resources in order to produce the product in the right volume.
 It is determined by the turnaround, the volume of products, turnover of raw materials and equipment, use of assets, etc.